JASON HOELSCHER STUDIO | ABOUT / CV

 ABOUT

-Jason Hoelscher Studio, led by artist, professor, and curator Jason Hoelscher (MFA, PhD), brings 30 years of international exhibitions and public art experience to creating site-responsive artworks for shared civic spaces, with over 200 art installations to date.
-Integrating hands-on studio practice with academic research skills and executive education in Design Thinking and Innovation from Harvard Business School Online, the studio translates dynamic ideas into clear, accessible, community-centered work.
-Operating as a contract-ready LLC, we collaborate with public agencies, architects, engineers, and fabricators to deliver durable, code-aware, high-impact artworks from first concept through final installation, supported by professional coordination and long-term maintenance planning.
+Jason Hoelscher Studio, led by artist, professor, and curator Jason Hoelscher (MFA, PhD), brings 30 years of international exhibition and public art experience to the creation of site-responsive artworks for shared civic spaces.
+With more than 200 art installations to date, ranging from gallery and museum exhibitions to complex multi-site projects requiring crane and logistics coordination, the studio combines hands-on fabrication fluency with research-driven systems thinking and training in Design Thinking and Innovation from Harvard Business School Online.
+Operating as a licensed, fully-insured, and contract-ready LLC, we collaborate with public agencies, sports and entertainment venues, architects, engineers, fabricators, and community representatives to deliver durable, code-aware, high-impact work from concept to crane lift, supported by professional coordination and long-term maintenance planning.

 ABOUT

-Jason Hoelscher Studio, led by artist, professor, and curator Jason Hoelscher (MFA, PhD), brings 30 years of international exhibitions and public art experience to creating site-responsive artworks for shared civic spaces, with over 200 art installations to date.
-Integrating hands-on studio practice with academic research skills and executive education in Design Thinking and Innovation from Harvard Business School Online, the studio translates dynamic ideas into clear, accessible, community-centered work.
-Operating as a contract-ready LLC, we collaborate with public agencies, architects, engineers, and fabricators to deliver durable, code-aware, high-impact artworks from first concept through final installation, supported by professional coordination and long-term maintenance planning.
+Jason Hoelscher Studio, led by artist, professor, and curator Jason Hoelscher (MFA, PhD), brings 30 years of international exhibition and public art experience to the creation of site-responsive artworks for shared civic spaces.
+With more than 200 art installations to date, ranging from gallery and museum exhibitions to complex multi-site projects requiring crane and logistics coordination, the studio combines hands-on fabrication fluency with research-driven systems thinking and training in Design Thinking and Innovation from Harvard Business School Online.
+Operating as a licensed, fully-insured, and contract-ready LLC, we collaborate with public agencies, sports and entertainment venues, architects, engineers, fabricators, and community representatives to deliver durable, code-aware, high-impact work from concept to crane lift, supported by professional coordination and long-term maintenance planning.

 CV